TysonStanley/tysonstanley.github.io/_posts/2016-09-20-intro_furniture.md

 ![Table in Forest]({{ site.baseurl }}/assets/images/table_in_forest.jpg)

-# Introducing {% highlight r %} furniture {% endhighlight %}
+# Introducing `furniture`
+This R package provides "furniture" for quantitative researchers.

 > Furniture is meant to be used and enjoyed. - Natalie Morales

+Natalie Morales is right.
+Furniture is meant for our enjoyment.
+This package provides functions that are just like furniture--they provide something to look at but they are also there to make your life better.

+I know there are over 9,000 packages on CRAN alone but there are many reasons to pay some attention. `furniture` contains functions that are particularly useful for both exploratory data analysis and publishing your results.
+In conjunction with the **tidy tools** that Hadley Wickham and the RStudio team have developed, `furniture` becomes a valuable tool to understand your data and communicate it.

+I'll demonstrate, on data from the 2011-2012 release of the [NHANES][NHANES] data, how we can explore the relationship between demographic characteristics and dietary and other health behaviors in children and adolescents.
+I have provided the data [here]( {{ site.url }}/blog/assets/Data/NHANES.zip).

-The new `furniture` R package is currently available on github (it will be submitted to CRAN very soon).
-It can be downloaded via:
+The CRAN 1.0.1 version can be downloaded via:
 {% highlight r %}
+install.packages("furniture")
+{% endhighlight %}

+The developmental version (1.1.0) can be downloaded via:
+{% highlight r %}
 if (!require(devtools){
   install.packages(devtools)
 }
 devtools::install_github("tysonstanley/furniture")
 {% endhighlight %}

-I know there are over 9,000 packages on CRAN alone but there are many reasons to pay some attention. `furniture` contains functions that are particularly useful for both exploratory data analysis and publishing your results.
-In conjunction with the **tidy tools** that Hadley Wickham and the RStudio team have developed, `furniture` becomes a valuable tool to understand your data and communicate it.

-I'll demonstrate, on data from the 2011-2012 release of the [NHANES][NHANES] data, how we can explore the relationship between demographic characteristics and dietary and other health behaviors in children and adolescents.
-I have provided the data [here]( {{ site.url }}/blog/assets/Data/NHANES.zip).

 ## Example